Mudflats hiking in the north of Holland

 This activity is a sport in itself, sometimes you literally wrestle through the mud.
 You are surrounded by nothing but sea, wind and water and you will need determination.
 Physically it is heavy work.
 The entire walk takes around 3 to 5 hours, depending on the chosen tour.

-All groups are accompanied by experienced guides who do not underestimate the dangers of the Wadden Sea.
-If you are lucky, you are suddenly face to face with a group of playing or sunbathing seals on a sandbank.
+All groups are accompanied by experienced guides who do not underestimate the dangers of the Sea.
 The qualified guides have followed an intensive training course of at least three years so that they are prepared for all types of weather, with the current, the changing fauna and flora and first aid if something happens.

 Best time to mudflats hike